-Lost In Space is coming back for a second season
+Lost in Space is coming back for a second season

-Netflix today announced that it will release a second season of Lost In Space, the big-budget scifi that first debuted earlier in April of this year.
+Netflix today announced that it will release a second season of Lost in Space, the big-budget sci-fi program that debuted in April.

 The series is a revamp of the original show from the 1960s.
 Season One, which included 10 episodes, follows the Robinson family on their journey from Earth to Alpha Centauri.
 Along the way, they stumble across extraterrestrial life and a wide array of life-or-death situations.